AhmmedSamier/pharmacymanager/readme.md

 # Pharmacy management system

-web app powered by web sql without need for database server and without backend, its code if all front end (html, css, js)
+web app powered by web sql without need for database server and without backend, its code is all front end (html, css, js)

 ## built with :
 - html5